pcdavies/DatabaseCloudServiceForDBAs/workshops/dbcs-dba/Setup.md

 -	Create rule.
 Note you need to refresh your screen to see the new rule after selecting create.

 	![](images/setup/040.png)

--	Go back to your SSH/Putty session (or open a new one if you closed it) and start VNC Server.
-You can adjust the geometry to match your screen.
-You will be prompted to enter a password.
-Do not use the password that we have been specifying in other places in this lab document.  **VNC is open to the internet.
-Select your own secure password**.
-Be sure you are sudo su to oracle user.
-	- `sudo su - oracle`
-	- `vncserver -geometry 1280x720`

 	![](images/setup/041.png)